buzzqw/TUS/OBSS/markdown-separati/en/42-the-earth.md

 Each portal will lead you to a different place, fantastic as you intend it.
 Do you want an adventure in a primitive world, set in modern society, on a planet somewhere?
 Use the portal to open the doors of your imagination.
 The characters themselves might not be *earthly* and seek a way to return home...

 >>> **Settings**: Use the setting you prefer most!
 This world is an example of a chaotic and slightly anarchic world dominated by the continuous mood changes of capricious deities.
 Choose your setting, use Greyhawk, Dark Sun, Mystara, Midgard, whatever you prefer.
-You are the Narrator, you are the world, you are the one projecting light and darkness, OBSS will provide you with the tools to conduct your campaigns!
+You are the Game Master, you are the world, you are the one projecting light and darkness, OBSS will provide you with the tools to conduct your campaigns!

 > First Chaos came to be, then broad-bosomed Gaia, the ever-sure foundation of all the deathless ones.
 Hesiod' \*\*s Theogony